-In thirteenth century Italy, there was also a viewing audience with a similar need to escape P-B which was also alive and well back then or at least alive.
+In thirteenth century Italy, there was also a viewing audience with a similar need to escape P-B which was also alive and well back then.
 The audience was illiterate which was why they needed a medium that didn’t involve the printed word.
-The foundation of the narrative in which they were contained was the Bible, but they were not allowed to read it even if they could—that was the job of the priest.
+The narrative in which they were contained was the Bible, but they were not allowed to read it even if they could—that was the job of the priest.
 And the priest relied on the frescoes on the wall of the church to bring the story of the Bible to life—to make it more vivid.

 Today, some 800 years later, the art of the fresco has been supplanted by myriad forms of communication as we employ art in all its richness and variety to both feed and anesthetize the soul.
 But alas, we remain stupefied, gaping at images that purport to reveal to us an uplifting story and a glorious identity and deliver only meaningless images, shadows on a wall, while within each person, beyond the stiff and stilted zombies parading before us, lies the unknown Eden.

 [i] Toman, Rolf [ed.].
 The Art of the Italian Renaissance.
 China.
 2007, page 49.

 Find a much more in-depth discussion in books by Roy Charles Henry.